FOR BOOKINGS, MESSAGE US AT Instagram @balabacpalawan FB Messenger

 You Save Time

 You don’t have to do that with us.
-Our driver will pick you up from your Puerto Princesa lodge at 2-4am of Day 1 of your tour (depending on the tour you booked).
-You arrive in Buliluyan Port at 8-10am and start island hopping right away.
-The first island is only 45 mins from the port!
-No need to spend 1.5 days of travel time!
+Our driver will pick you up from your Puerto Princesa lodge at 4am of Day 1 of your tour.
+You arrive in Buliluyan Port at 10-11am and start island hopping right away.
+The first island is only 45 mins from the port.

 Enjoy a Roofed Boat